htihospitality/re-dash/README.md

 - `samples/fetch` Shows an example of data fetching from an http endpoint, using effects
 - `samples/signals` Same as 'samples/counter' but showing various subscription signals: single, vector & map
 - `samples/coeffects` Shows an example of injecting coeffects into an event handler
+- `samples/local_storage` Shows an example of how to initialize shared_preferences and inject values into event handlers using coeffects

 ## Quickstart